-Throughout the semester, I will be communicating with you at the beginning of class times and post announcements on Blackboard to offer advice, provide comments, and give reminders.
-Should you ask me a question that has class wide import, the question may be answered and shared with the class.
-The good place to ask questions is the "Student Interaction Board" on the Blackboard.
-By using this resource, all students will profit from the questions and the responses.
-Another venue for communication is by scheduling a meeting using Zoom.
-Students are also encouraged to form online study groups.
+Throughout the semester I will be contacting you on a weekly/biweekly basis to offer advice, provide comments, and give reminders.
+If you have questions that have class wide import, the questions may be answered and shared with the class on the Student Interaction Board (a Discussion Board).
+The other venue may be scheduling meetings using Zoom.
+Students will be encouraged to form online study groups.
 I have found that students who study together and talk through the material tend to excel.
+Details will be forthcoming on how to set this up.